Chapels and Small Groups

 Once per week we take time to pause from our school work and join together in worship in our weekly Chapel services.
 It is a time for students to pray, learn, worship and grow in their personal walk with Jesus Christ.
 Students enjoy age appropriate lessons while listening to teachers, outside speakers, and their peers.

-From Bible studies to mentor groups and more, AACS students also have many opportunities to join small groups.
+From Bible studies to mentor groups and more, AACS students have many opportunities to join small groups.
 Students can build relationships with peers and faculty while having the opportunity to ask questions, dialogue, and connect at a more personal level.
-Relationships formed in small groups form a strong fabric within the school and are a source of encouragement and accountability.
+Relationships formed in small groups form a strong fabric within our Christian school and are a source of encouragement and accountability.

 Lower School students attend Chapel every Wednesday morning where they enjoy worshiping through prayer, singing, praise, and scripture.
 Lessons presented are both fun and meaningful.